mariothiago/mariothiago/README.md

 ### Hello there! 👋

   - 🔭 Currently searching for a new job.
-  - 📚 Systems Analysis and Development student at Faculdade Tecnológica Lourenço Filho (2020 - 2022).
+  - 📚 Gradueted - Analysis and Development student at Faculdade Tecnológica Lourenço Filho - FLF (Dec 2022).
   - 🌱 Learning .NET, C#, Javascript (NodeJS and ReactJS) and Typescript

   ### Stats: